Skip to content

 Server-side credentials should never be exposed to the browser bundle.
 Always use environment variables that are not prefixed with VITE_ or NEXT_PUBLIC_.

-Access it at: https://app.skystate.io
+Access it at: https://console.skystate.io

 • A project overview showing all your projects and their environments.